vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 }
 ```

-Now we need to link this method call as a handler for `onAction` event of our button.
+The next step is to register this method call as a handler for `onAction` event of our button.
 To reference methods from our controller, we need to use `#` before the method name:

 ```java{5}
 <VBox xmlns="http://javafx.com/javafx"